María Lourdes Carlé

 María Lourdes Carlé (/es/; born 10 February 2000) is an Argentine professional tennis player.
 She has a career-high WTA singles ranking of No. 71, achieved on 6 May 2024, and a best doubles ranking of 124, achieved on 11 November 2024.

-Carlé has won one singles and three doubles titles on the WTA Challenger Tour.
-On the ITF Circuit, she has won thirteen singles and five doubles titles thus far.
+Carlé has won one singles and four doubles titles on the WTA Challenger Tour.
+On the ITF Circuit, she has won thirteen singles and six doubles titles.

 On the ITF Junior Circuit, Carlé had a career-high ranking of No. 9, achieved in November 2017.
-She played one season of college tennis for the Georgia Bulldogs in the United States in 2018–19, helping the team win the Southeastern Conference (SEC) regular season title, and was named to the All-SEC second team and SEC All-Freshman team.
+She played 2018–19 one season of college tennis for the Georgia Bulldogs in the United States, helping the team win the Southeastern Conference (SEC) regular season title, and was named to the All-SEC second team and SEC All-Freshman team.

-Playing for Argentina in Billie Jean King Cup, Carlé has a win–loss record of 8–4 (as of May 2025).
+Playing for Argentina in Billie Jean King Cup, Carlé has a win–loss record of 8–4 (as of August 2026).